 “Are you ok Sheryl?
 Claudia asked.”

-I am I’m sorry, I didn’t mean to interrupt.
-Is just that these three imageries have been in the middle of everything since I started this journey with Leann and I been thinking that this might be my chance to sort things out.
+“I am I’m sorry, I didn’t mean to interrupt.
+Is just that these three imageries have been in the middle of everything since I started this journey with Leann and I been thinking that this might be my chance to sort things out.”

 “What do you mean Sheryl?”
 Regina asked.

-It all started when I decided to read something in a book, I had with me since years ago.
+“It all started when I decided to read something in a book, I had with me since years ago.
 I been trying a lot of things related to witchcraft but nothing never worked, at least not till I tried with a book I had called Memento Mori, somehow, I set myself to get ready to die and now I understand that I may have offered myself to three entities.
 The Backward Trinity.

-Do you guys know anything about them?
+Do you guys know anything about them?”
+Asked Sheryl.

 “No, we don’t and honestly talking, we haven’t done anything related to demons.
 And I say demons because for a name like that, it just means they’re mocking the Trinity.
 So, it seems you made a deal with them and you haven’t offered what they asked right?”
+Asked Claudia.

-That is correct and that’s part of the reason why I feel so guilty for Leann’s death, she helped me through this process and to get rid of them but it has been an endless nightmare, even my aunt was consorting with them and I believe she used Leann’s appearance to lure me into providing her information.
+“That is correct and that’s part of the reason why I feel so guilty for Leann’s death, she helped me through this process and to get rid of them but it has been an endless nightmare, even my aunt was consorting with them and I believe she used Leann’s appearance to lure me into providing her information.”

 “We are no experts in the matter Sheryl, but we believe that Hecate could help you with this situation.
 Just to put you in advice, once you make a trade with her, your worship must be exclusively to her, she is good in all her nature but she will punish traitors, people she has helped and haven’t been thankful to her.
-She might even bring Leann back as this is one of her strongest qualities, a hag in necromancy.
+She might even bring Leann back as this is one of her strongest qualities, a hag in necromancy.”
+Expressed Claudia.

 I was hesitant to tell the girls that I actually covenanted with Lilith too, but the truth is how I do get rid of Lilith and get in a deal with Hecate?
 I still have Lilith’s powers, would Hecate fight with Lilith?
 She is a goddess after all and Lilith is a regular woman with some leftover dominance over certain creatures and spirits, I will be just a treacherous bitch but at least I could help Leann and hopefully I will finally give Lilith’s powers back.